 When visitors come to the Estonian Archives the archivist tells her own version of the landing at Rottnest Island.
 Until someone can prove her wrong, below is her version of the story and she is sticking to it:

-In doing that WE WERE THERE FIRST, even before the officers of Vlamingh 's expedition and long before Captain Cook."
+In doing that Estonians came to Australia before the officers of Vlamingh 's expedition and long before Captain Cook."

 1890s – The Einsaar family

 Gustav Einsaar, a ship’s captain arrived in Australia in 1896.
 He settled in Killingworth in the Hunter Valley, where he bought land and also worked as a coal miner.
 Proximity to the ports of Newcastle and Sydney enabled him to help newly arrived Estonian sailors to jump ship and settle in Australia.
 In those days that was quite the usual way of arriving here.